agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_hello.md

 @subsection hello-building-blocks-pack boost::simd::pack

 boost::simd::pack can be considered analogous to an _SIMD_ register on your (or any other) machine.
-Operations performed on packs - from elementary operations such as addition to complicated functions such as sin(x) - will be performed using _SIMD_ registers and operations if supported by your hardware.
+Operations performed on packs - from elementary operations such as addition to more complicated functions such as sin(x) - will be performed using _SIMD_ registers and operations if supported by your hardware.
 As shown in the following example, data must be manually loaded into and stored from these registers.